dmeister/blog/_posts/2020-05-25-effective-java.md

 ### Item 5: Prefer dependency injection to hardwiring resources

 *[5/5]* Applies to 100%.
-I cannot find any code guideline about it.
+I cannot find any core guideline about it.
 At Pure, we have a nice system for this.

 ### Item 6: Avoid creating unnecessary objects